Helping you rise above.

 Licensed Professional Counselor – In Person & Telehealth

-Ali is a licensed professional counselor who is also a certified school counselor for grades K-12.
+Ali is a licensed professional counselor who is trained in EMDR (Eye Movement Desensitization and Reprocessing) and is also a certified school counselor for grades K-12.
 Ali specializes in working with children and teens who are having a hard time dealing with and managing their emotions.
 Is your child or teen just not feeling like themselves?
 Are they acting out or withdrawing?
 Are they exhibiting anxiety and worry?
 Irritable mood or sadness?
 Ali can help them put their thoughts and feelings into words and build the skills necessary to navigate emotional health.
 She also works with the adult population to assist with managing a variety of mental health needs such as depression, anxiety and stress.

 Ali incorporates a non-judgmental approach in all therapeutic interactions and ensures that all clients feel comfortable and safe in every therapy session.
 She encourages all clients to be in control of their treatment while instilling a sense of empowerment so that each patient feels confident to learn and utilize skills on their own.

-Master’s Level Intern, Carlow University – In Person & Telehealth
+Pre-Licensed Master’s Level Clinician – In Person & Telehealth

-Nikki earned her bachelor’s degree in Psychology from Slippery Rock University in 2015.
-She is currently a master’s student at Carlow University in the Professional Counseling – Clinical Mental Health program, and has been in the field for the past 8 years.
-She is interested in working with children, adolescents, and young adults who are experiencing challenges with depression, anxiety, self-esteem, body image, and college or career-related issues.
-She is passionate about empowering individuals to feel confident and to navigate these challenges through collaboration, offering a warm, trusting, and non-judgmental environment, and using cognitive behavioral and solution-focused skills.
+Nikki earned her bachelor’s degree in Psychology from Slippery Rock University in 2015 and her master’s degree in Clinical Counseling at Carlow University in 2023.
+She has been in the field for the past 10 years.
+She is working with children, adolescents, and young adults who are experiencing challenges with depression, anxiety, self-esteem, body image, and college or career-related issues.
+Nikki is passionate about empowering individuals to feel confident and to navigate these challenges through collaboration, offering a warm, trusting, and non-judgmental environment, and using cognitive behavioral and solution-focused skills.
 She recognizes the power in simply being there for the individual and allowing them to feel valued and heard.
 When Nikki is not working, she enjoys spending time with her family and golden retriever, learning new TikTok recipes, and cheering on our Pittsburgh sports teams.

-Nikki has availability on Mondays, Thursdays and Saturday mornings to see clients ages 6-18 with a variety of concerns for low-cost self pay sessions ($40).
+Nikki has availability on Mondays through Thursdays and Saturday mornings to see clients ages 6-24 with a variety of concerns for low-cost self pay sessions ($40).

 Our Support Staff